aexoden/video-encoding-wrapper/README.md

 More detailed instructions may appear here at a later date when the tool is more mature, but then again, they may not.

+## Notes

+VMAF is currently calculated independently for each scene.
+Because VMAF does take into account changes between frames, this means the VMAF values at the beginning and end of each scene are potentially different from what they would be if VMAF were calculated on the final encode in its entirety.
+Testing has indicated that these differences are not extensive, but the user should be aware, especially if they compare with VMAF values calculated by an external tool.
+It was determined calculating VMAF on the entire clip was not worth the extra required time, especially as the author considers VMAF a secondary metric at best.